Working in Switzerland?

-Worldwide, Switzerland qualifies as one of the richest countries if measured by per capita income.
-With an unemployment quota of circa 3.1% in 2015, Switzerland is doing well in comparison to other Western European economies.
-However, it pursues rather protectionist policies with regard to non-EFTA nationals coming there for employment.
+With an unemployment rate of circa three percent in 2017, Switzerland is doing well in comparison to some other Western European economies.
+However, it pursues rather protectionist policies with regard to non-EFTA nationals looking for employment in Switzerland.

 Every foreign national working in Switzerland must have a valid work permit.
-Your employer has to apply for your work permit and they are usually granted together with residence permits.
-They are applied for by the employer rather than the prospective employee.
+Your employer has to apply for your work permit and they are usually granted together with a residence permit.

 EU and EFTA nationals enjoy a special status with regard to working in Switzerland.
 Thanks to the “Agreement on the Free Movement of People”, ratified by Switzerland in 2002, basically no restrictions are imposed on the numbers of EU and EFTA nationals.
-However, in April 2012, the Swiss government did impose an annual cap on work permits for employees from Eastern European EU member states.
+However, in a 2014 referendum the Swiss population voted in favor of stricture regulations and reduced immigration from EU member states.
 As quotas would have breached the terms of “the Agreement on the Free Movement”, the resulting 2016 bill now provides Swiss jobseekers priority over EU nationals in the event of high unemployment in a region.

-For work assignments of three months or less, EFTA and EU nationals (with the temporary exception of Bulgarians and Romanians) usually need no official permit.
+For work assignments of three months or less, EFTA and EU nationals usually need no official permit.
 However, employers are required by law to register their short-term EU employees working in Switzerland.
 This can be done online via a form provided by the Federal Office for Migration.

 Working in Switzerland is far more complicated for people from countries outside the EU and EFTA.
-In fact, it may even seem well-nigh impossible.
+In fact, it may even seem virtually impossible.
 The application process for those who want to work there can be long-winded and complicated, especially for the employer.

 In order to obtain a work permit, the company and employee must fulfill several conditions.
 (However, some exceptions are made for third-state nationals holding a Swiss university degree or for those relocating to Switzerland on an intra-company transfer.)
 Below is a list of the basic conditions required for those planning on working in Switzerland: